Search the GFME glossary for key terms used throughout our courses.

 F

-fixture mobilization
+Fixture mobilization

 The process of relocating fixtures to a new destination.
 Fixture mobilization requires specialized mobilization equipment.

-flue space
+Flue space

 The perpendicular clearance between each pallet rack fixture.

-full gondolas
+Full gondolas

 A free-standing fixture with a base structure and shelves on both sides of the back plane.